open205/schema-205/README.md

 Once you've created the environment you desire, on subsequent use, you just need to start conda and activate the environment you want.

-Select the desired Python environment and activate it before proceeding to step 2.
+Select the desired Python environment and activate it before proceeding to the next step.

 3. Install dependencies.